Omar-p/learning-notes/aws/aws.md

 with S3 select, you can just submit a sequel query and S3 will only return the relevant data.
 This is both cheaper and faster than downloading the entire object, when you may only need a subset.
-All of the processing is on the S3 side, not on the application side.
+All the processing is on the S3 side, not on the application side.
 So you don't have to code for that filtering through an entire object